erik-ksth/CS151-RecipeGenius/README.md

 **How our solution tackles the issues**:

 **List of operations for each intended user (in list format)**:
+- Users input any ingredients that they have at home
+- Recipe Genius  generate a list of recipe that can be created with the available ingredients
+- Users then choose the recipe they prefer
+- Recipe Genius shows the detailed cooking instructions

 **References: must include citations in content using the format [1], [2], etc.**: